somedatapacket/docs.humio.com/content/parsers/assigning-parsers-to-ingest-tokens.md

 Assigning a parser to the API Token is the recommended way of specifying the parser to use for ingest since it allows you to change parser in Humio without changing the client.

-{{% notice info %}}
-In the case that a #type field exists and a parser is also available trough the token, the parser assigned to the token  will take precedence.
-{{% /notice %}}